 Wondering how you can protect yourself from seasonal flu?
 Or just weighing the pros and cons of the seasonal flu vaccine?
 The flu vaccine is not only about protecting you from getting the flu but also to prevent you from transmitting the flu to vulnerable people around you, such as the elderly, children, or the immuno-compromised.Here are some of the fast facts about flu prevention that you've been looking for.

-- Influenza causes more than 200,000 (and maybe as many as 710,000) people in the U.S. to be hospitalized every year.
-Up to 56,000 people die each year from flu-related causes.
-Prevention is key: The United States Advisory Committee on Immunization Practices recommends that everyone ages 6 months or older should have a flu vaccine.
+- Influenza.
+Duirng the 2019-2020 flu season, there were approximately 380,000 people in the U.S. hospitalized with flu-related illnesses.
+There were approximately 20,000 deaths from flu-related causes.
+Prevention is key.
+The United States Advisory Committee on Immunization Practices recommends that everyone ages 6 months or older should have a flu vaccine.

 - Ideally, you should get the seasonal flu vaccine by the end of October.
 The upcoming holiday season means hugs and kisses, which help spread the flu virus.
 However, getting vaccinated with the flu shot makes sense any time during flu season, which may last from September to May.

 - Think the flu vaccine can give you the flu?
 It can't.
 The vaccine is made with a dead (flu shot) or weakened form of the flu virus (nasal flu vaccine), which can't give you influenza.
 The nasal flu vaccine has caused transfer of the virus to others, but the risk of this happening is extremely low.